Great Commission and Philosophy

 _______________________________________________________________

-6. Therefore, meaningful communication is possible by modus ponens or affirming the antecedent.
+3. Therefore, meaningful communication is possible.
+By modus ponens or affirming the antecedent.

 5. Texts have objective meaning

-If we do not assume that a written text or spoken word have some objective meaning, then we cannot hope to gain knowledge from such.
-If meaning dissolves into arbitrary interpretations, then no text can have any truth value and so must fail to convey knowledge.
+If we do not assume that a written text or spoken word have some objective meaning, then we cannot hope to gain knowledge from them.
+If meaning dissolves into arbitrary interpretations, then no text can have any truth value and thus must fail to convey knowledge.
 Texts and spoken language may be difficult to interpret, but without the assumption of objective meaning, we have no target to hit and no solid rock upon which to stand.
-Since the Bible claims to be true and knowable, it must be ascribed an objective meaning, however difficult that might be to determine in some secondary matters of doctrine.
+Since the Bible claims to be true and knowable (Psalm 119; 2 Timothy 3:15-17), it must be ascribed an objective meaning however difficult that might be to determine in some secondary matters of doctrine.
 Peter warned of people who misinterpreted the Apostle Paul:

 Misinterpretations are only possible if texts have an objective meaning that can be found through proper methods (more on that below).